-- (2) Oil and grease interceptors/traps and oil/water separators shall have a minimum of two (2) compartments and shall be capable of separation and retention of oil and grease and storage of settleable solids. - (3) Alternative oil and grease removal devices or technologies shall be subject to written approval by the director prior to installation.
-Approval of the device shall be based on demonstrated (proven) removal efficiencies and reliability of operation. - (4) Under the sink oil and grease traps shall be prohibited for new facilities.
-Some facilities that discharge less than fifty (50) gallons per minute (gpm) of nondomestic wastewater from sink fixtures and do not grill foods, fry foods, or cook foods containing oil and grease may qualify for a variance to chapter 37, article XX, requirements for the use of an under the sink oil and grease trap, as approved by the director.
-The design and installation of under the sink oil and grease traps shall be designed and
+(2) Oil and grease interceptors/traps and oil/water separators shall have a minimum of two (2) compartments and shall be capable of separation and retention of oil and grease and storage of settleable solids.

+(3) Alternative oil and grease removal devices or technologies shall be subject to written approval by the director prior to installation.
+Approval of the device shall be based on demonstrated (proven) removal efficiencies and reliability of operation.

+(4) Under-the sink oil and grease traps shall be prohibited for new facilities.
+Some facilities that discharge less than fifty (50) gallons per minute (gpm) of nondomestic wastewater from sink fixtures and do not grill foods, fry foods, or cook foods containing oil and grease may qualify for a variance to chapter 37, article XX, requirements for the use of an under-the-sink oil and grease trap, as approved by the director.
+The design and installation of under the sink oil and grease traps shall be designed and constructed in accordance with this article, county building codes, county-approved plans and specifications, county design standards, the Florida Building Code and other applicable state and county regulations.
+All commercial sinks, hand sinks, mop sinks, and floor drains are required to be connected to the approved oil and grease interceptor/trap devices.
+All oil and grease traps shall be equipped with a flow control device (provided at the inlet piping location) and a vent (to be provided at the discharge outlet piping location).

-5562 constructed in accordance with this article, county building codes, county approved plans and specifications, county design standards, 5564 the Florida Building Code and other applicable state and county regulations.
-All commercial sinks, hand sinks, mop sinks, and floor 5566 drains are required to be connected to the approved oil and grease interceptor/trap devices.
-All oil and grease traps shall be equipped 5568 with a flow control device (provided at the inlet piping location) and a vent (to be provided at the discharge outlet piping location).
-5570 (5) An adequate number of access points shall be provided for inspection and monitoring purposes.
-Covers shall have 5572 a gas tight fit.
-Where additional weight loads may exist, the oil and grease interceptor and oil/water separator shall be designed, 5574 constructed and installed for adequate load-bearing capacity.
-5576 (6) The design of oil/water separators shall be based on peak flow, and where applicable, capable of treating and removing emulsions.
-Oil/water separators shall be sized to provide 5578 reliable, consistent and efficient removal (retention) of the petroleum based oils and greases in the user's discharge to the 5580 county collection system.
-At no time shall an oil/water separator be sized smaller or larger than the minimum and maximum sizes 5582 specified in the Florida Building Code.
-5584 (7) Private pump stations shall be designed and constructed in accordance with county building code, the Florida Building Code, in accordance with the guidelines and criteria set 5586 forth in the latest edition of the "Manual of Standards and Specifications for Wastewater and Water Main Construction" and 5588 other applicable state and county regulations.
+(5) An adequate number of access points shall be provided for inspection and monitoring purposes.
+Covers shall have a gas tight fit.
+Where additional weight loads may exist, the oil and grease interceptor and oil/water separator shall be designed, constructed and installed for adequate load bearing capacity.

+(6) The design of oil/water separators shall be based on peak flow, and where applicable, capable of treating and removing emulsions.
+Oil/water separators shall be sized to provide reliable, consistent and efficient removal (retention) of the petroleum based oils and greases in the user's discharge to the county collection system.
+At no time shall an oil/water separator be sized smaller or larger than the minimum and maximum sizes specified in the Florida Building Code.

+(7) Private pump stations shall be designed and constructed in accordance with county building code, the Florida Building Code, in accordance with the guidelines and criteria set forth in the latest edition of the "Manual of Standards and Specifications for Wastewater and Water Main Construction" and other applicable state and county regulations.
 Design and construction of the devices shall be approved by the director.

-5590 (8) A control manhole or inspection box shall be 5592 placed down stream of the oil and grease interceptor or trap or oil/water separator.
+(8) A control manhole or inspection box shall be placed down stream of the oil and grease interceptor or trap or oil/water separator.
 The control manhole or inspection box shall be adequate in size for proper compliance inspections and monitoring.
-5594 Covers for the control manhole or inspection box shall have a gas tight fit.
-5596 (9) Minimum removal efficiency for oil and 5598 grease interceptors for animal fats and vegetable oils shall be eighty (80) percent.
-Minimum removal efficiency for oil/water separators for petroleum based oils and grease shall be seventy-five (75) 5600 percent of the total recoverable product.
-5600 5602
+Covers for the control manhole or inspection box shall have a gas tight fit.

+(9) Minimum removal efficiency for oil and grease interceptors for animal fats and vegetable oils shall be eighty (80) percent.
+Minimum removal efficiency for oil/water separators for petroleum based oils and grease shall be seventy five (75) percent of the total recoverable product.

+(10) Where possible, multiple oil and grease interceptors and oil/water separators shall be placed in series instead of a single large unit.